Board of Directors

 Kit Evans, Interim Executive Director

 Recently retired from being executive director of Hilltop Artists, Kit Evans is a passionate supporter of the arts.
 Kit has been an executive director and consultant for non-profits for over 40 years.
 While creating organizations, developing programs and advocating, she has also raised over 22 million dollars for programs and facilities — including domestic violence shelters, sexual assault centers, AIDS housing and the arts.
 Kit received a MA from Antioch Seattle and her BA from the Evergreen State College.
 She participates in multiple task forces and working groups focused on the arts, education, and youth development; is a Senior Fellow in the American Leadership Forum; and is a member of Tacoma’s Rotary 8.

 Denise first joined the staff in 1999 as Operations and Ticket Manager.
-After a five year absence, she returned to the Symphony in 2009 and now serves as its bookkeeper.
+After a five year absence, she returned to the Symphony in 2009.
 Denise is from upstate New York where she was fortunate to grow up in a town with a rich community music history as well as a thriving public school music program.
 She played trumpet and cello throughout her school years beginning in the third grade.
 She continued her music education at Baldwin Wallace Conservatory of Music near Cleveland Ohio, where she earned a Bachelor of Music in Trumpet Performance under the instruction of James Darling.
 While at Baldwin Wallace, Denise also played principal trumpet in the Cleveland Youth Orchestra for two years under Maestro Jahja Ling and was incredibly humbled to rehearse and perform in Cleveland’s Severance Hall under his direction.

 Saul Cline, General Manager